Kong/mashape-oauth/FLOWS.md

     - `oauth_signature`
     - `oauth_signature_method`
     - `oauth_version`
-3. Server grants Access Token & Token Secret (same arguments generally as Step 2)
+3. Service grants Access Token & Token Secret (same arguments generally as Step 2)
 4. Application uses `oauth_token` & `oauth_token_secret` to access protected resources.

 Here is the actual flow of OAuth 1.0a 2-legged, here we can see the extra security measures in place to make sure a secure access connection has been made without bothering the user to authorize details.